CyrilleB79/winMag/readme.md

     * Always: Control+Alt+Arrow commands moves the Magnifier's view in any case.
       This option may be useful if you do not use Control+Alt+Arrow to navigate in table, e.g. because you have changed table navigation shortcuts in NVDA or because you exclusively use [Easy table navigator][5] add-on for table navigation.

+* Keep Windows Magnifier command window always on top:
+  If unchecked, the Magnifier's control window will not be kept always on top of other windows.

 ## Commands added by this add-on